irish-luong/DE-data_engineering_summary/README.md

 # Data Engineering Lesson Learn
 This is collection of projects, practices in data engineering foundation

+## Introduction & Goals
+- Summary fundamental skills, knowledge of a Data Engineer.
+- Strengthen theory by practical exercises.

 ## Table of contents
 - [Data engineering foundations](#def)
 - [Python for data engineer](#py4de)